-Have two baby names that you like, but aren't sure which to choose?
-Don't!
 One of the simplest ways of combining baby names is to link them with a hyphen.
-This allows both names to retain their individual meaning while creating a very special name that will be unique to your child.
+This allows both names to retain their individual meaning while creating a name that will be special to your child.

 How to use this: This technique is great if both parents have separate ideas of what the child's name should be.
 Use both names in the order that sounds most natural, placing a hyphen between the two.
 For instance, Robyn and Ava can become Robyn-Ava.
 John and David can become John-David.
 The key to successfully combining two names is to use two short names.
 Browse our lists of one syllable names and two syllable names for inspiration.